e271828e/Flight.jl/prototypes/kernel/NOTES.md

   A decision variable authored into a discrete `s`, frozen `Float64` at every activation, is refused at resolution with the clause that says why, and the nominal activation's own refusals are unchanged.
+- **A compiled product belongs to one activation, by dispatch.** A `Float64` `Reader`, `ConditionPlan` and `SpecializedPlan` each refuse a `Dual` executor with `ActivationMismatch` naming both scalars, and the executor is untouched.
+  The scalar rides in the product's own type, so the pairing costs a method signature rather than a runtime test — the §7.5 gates measure zero unchanged.

 - **A trim problem solves, commits, and the commit is an `init!`.** The one-step linear problem lands `u = (g/l)·sin θ` to its tolerance in four